International Association of Music Libraries, Archives and Documentation Centres: Structure

 The IAML Board comprises the president, immediate past president (2 years) or president-elect (1 year), secretary general, treasurer, and four elected vice presidents.
 The Board governs IAML together with the (annual) General Assembly.
 National Branches and Subject Sections are represented respectively by the Forum of National Representatives and the Forum of Sections.

 IAML is affiliated with the International Federation of Library Associations and Institutions (IFLA), the International Music Council, and the International Musicological Society (IMS).

+IAML has members in over forty countries and local representation in the form of a national branch in 26 of its members' countries.
+Where there is a IAML national branch it usually serves as the national music library organization in that country.
+Countries with national branches include: Austria, Brazil, Canada, Croatia, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Japan, Netherlands, New Zealand, Norway, Poland, Slovakia, South Korea, Spain, Sweden, Switzerland.
+United Kingdom and Ireland, and United States.

 Activities

-In addition to annual conferences or congresses, IAML has implemented four main programmes, together known as the "R projects" of musicology: Répertoire international des sources musicales (RISM), Répertoire international de littérature musicale (RILM), Répertoire international d'iconographie musicale (RIdIM) and Répertoire international de la presse musicale (RIPM).
+In addition to annual conferences or congresses, IAML has implemented four main programmes, together known as the "R projects" of musicology: Répertoire international des sources musicales (RISM), Répertoire international de littérature musicale (RILM), Répertoire International d'Iconographie Musicale (RIdIM) and Répertoire international de la presse musicale (RIPM).
 IAML publishes a journal, Fontes Artis Musicae, with articles on music librarianship and bibliography as well as reports on IAML conferences and on the progress of the "R projects".

-Annual conferences
+Annual congresses

-IAML holds annual conferences or congresses in different locations around the world.
+IAML holds annual congresses in different locations around the world.
 Occasionally, meetings are held jointly with other professional organizations.
 After the founding meetings held from 1949 to 1951, annual meetings commenced in 1954. and have since run continuously, including an online-only meeting in 2020 during the Covid19 pandemic.